Updated: Oct 29

 WRITING CAME TO ME much later in life.
 I still wonder why this newer calling even landed in my lap?
 It clearly was not some lifetime goal, or passion.
-I was a very mediocre English student.
-My grade school teachers certainly would attest to that fact and are likely rolling over in their graves smiling with the knowledge that I took up pen and paper.
+I was a very mediocre English student and my grade school teachers certainly would attest to that fact.
+They are likely rolling over in their graves smiling with the knowledge that I took up pen and paper.

-It has become my morning charge to literally put words down, now using the magic a keyboard supplies on my HP laptop.
-I start with a single thought in the form of a sentence, or expression, and go from there.
-Today, my writing is mostly centered on observations gathered from living in NW Michigan, forty miles west of Traverse City.
+It has become my morning charge to literally put words down, now using the magic of a keyboard supplied on my HP laptop.
+I start with a single thought in the form of a sentence, or expression and go from there.
+Today, my writing is mostly centered on observations gathered from living in NW Michigan, thirty miles west of Traverse City.

 The lessons today seem to center around trying to simplify the descriptive nature of my words as they come into my consciousness.
 I also add a little humor into the mix which arises quite spontaneously.
-Subtle, little, Bobisms, seem to work well.
+Subtle, little, Bobisms, seem to work.

-I wonder what my next thought will bring?
+I wonder what my next piece will bring?